|

 doctor on the Hatteras called Bartram, came by to check on Ziggy and said

+it looked like there was no infection.
 The next day he was limping badly and didn’t want to do anything so we stayed on

 the boat again with him and just tried to keep him calm.
 By the next day, he